JeanMax/brute/README.md

 # Brute #

-a lil brute force wrote in simple c
+a lil brute force in simple C

 ### TODO: ###

-* split
-* Makefile
 * thread?